 - The rake angle is a measure of the edge sharpness.
 A higher rake angle means a sharper tool, smaller forces, but also a more fragile cutting edge that chips easily.
 Many manufacturers of high-end endmills specify this value in their catalogues (Coromant, SECO, Ceratizit, WNT, Dormer-Pramet and others) using the symbol 𝛾 (gamma, or GAMF) but some do not.
 General-purpose endmills that are suitable for use in steel and other materials tend to have radial rake angles in the range 5°-10°, while tools that are advertised especially for use in aluminum are often ground to 12°-20°.
 See the sketch below for a definition of the radial rake angle.
 Large rake angles yield smaller cutting forces, but are also weaker and may break or chip sooner, especially in hard materials.

 - Cutting edge radius [EDRD]

-- Set this value to zero to run the simulaon for a perfectly sharp edge.
+- Set this value to zero to run the simulation for a perfectly sharp edge.
 Edges with very small radius tend to chip soon, while a large edge radius can make the tool last longer but also increase machining forces.
-High-quality endmills are often lapped or honed to create a well-defined cutting edge radius that provides good tool life for the intended material (smaller radius for aluminum/brass, larger radius for carbon steel, even larger for austenitic stainless steels or heat-resistant alloys).
+High-quality endmills are often lapped or honed to create a well-defined cutting edge radius that provides good tool life for the intended material at the expense of somewhat increased cutting forces.